 Julie Budzik is one of an estimated 27 million Americans with osteoarthritis.
 One of the most common forms of arthritis, osteoarthritis is a chronic condition that breaks down the cartilage surrounding joints and causes the bones to rub against each other.
 It first began affecting Julie in 2010, when she had her knee replaced.
 A year later, as she was still recovering from surgery, she began noticing pain in her right ankle.
-At the recommendation of her orthopedic surgeon, she had an x-ray done.
+At the recommendation of her orthopaedic surgeon, she had an x-ray done.

 “The x-ray showed some deterioration and a small tumor, which thankfully turned out to be nothing,” says Budzik.
 “But even after they removed the tumor and cleaned up some of the deterioration, I was told it was still going to give me pain and that, eventually, I’d need a replacement.”

 Budzik began researching local surgeons who could perform ankle replacements, a much rarer procedure than traditional hip and knee replacements.
-After much research, she chose Rothman Institute of Orthopaedics and scheduled an appointment with orthopedic surgeon David Pedowitz, MD, whose specialties included foot and ankle reconstruction, and who was based at the Rothman Institute at Bryn Mawr Hospital.
+After much research, she chose Rothman Institute of Orthopaedics and scheduled an appointment with orthopaedic surgeon David Pedowitz, MD, whose specialties included foot and ankle reconstruction, and who was based at the Rothman Institute at Bryn Mawr Hospital.

 “Knowing that it was a rare procedure, I wanted someone who does this and does it often and well,” she explains.
 “After all my research, I thought: Rothman.
 They’ve always been known for their expertise.”

 Budzik had ankle replacement surgery in early March 2014.
 Though the procedure won’t prevent her from experiencing intermittent pain, it greatly improved her levels of pain and the symptoms of her osteoarthritis, an improvement she says wouldn’t be possible without Dr. Pedowitz’s expertise.